Video Game: Sonic Labyrinth

 - Sprint Shoes: The Super Boots powerup.

-- Super Speed: Subverted, unlike almost every other Sonic game before and since; the whole plot centers around Sonic's forced inability to go fast and his quest to regain it... by rolling around at the speed of sound.
+- Super Speed: Unlike almost every other Sonic game before and since; the whole plot centers around Sonic's forced inability to go fast and his quest to regain it.
+Subverted in that he can still roll around pretty darn fast.

 - Video Game Settings: